By J. Cavanaugh Simpson —

 Depression-era screwball comedies skewered the shallow upper classes with satirical glee.
 Similar plot lines—updated and adjusted for inflation—offer timely social sabotage of college and class in the unfolding aftermath of the College Admissions Scandal.
-Absurdly, and in tribute to tax day, a few storylines that are mostly three-quarters true:
+A few storylines that are, criminally, mostly three-quarters true:

 Charming conman Rich Slinger—mastermind of madcap slacker student admission scheme—secretly records entitled clients’ anti-Kantian confessions: “To be honest, I’m not worried about the moral issue here.”

 Toker’s head is Photoshopped onto torso of muscled crew team member, and, through series of college admissions errors, ends up rowing at 4:30 a.m. practices.
 On day of big regatta, team loses because he shows up higher than a wingsuit flyer.

 Outside Fifth Avenue home of beverage magnate charged in scheme, son smokes “enormous blunt“ while plugging his rap album, “Cheese and Crackers,” a tribute to the Marx Brothers film Animal Crackers.
 Album includes song: “If I Lost My Money,” a thoughtful reprisal of Marx Brothers’ “Whatever It Is, I’m against It.”

 In the wake of the 1929 stock market crash, greed was not good.
 Movies depicted the rich as silly, vain, worldly-yet-willfully-ignorant-of-the-world.
 Millionaires bribed Ivy U to admit their idler offspring.
 Via money and celebrity, the entitled dodged legal jams, public scandals, and champagne droughts.
 The silk-stocking crowd could get away with anything.